Colour: DSH Torbie (tortoisehell/tabby)

 Born Approx: April 22, 2022

-A curious home owner (who happens to be a PAW foster provider) asked her neighbours why they were boarding up around the bottom of their backyard shed.
-The answer was that they were "tired of mother cats giving birth under it".
-They wanted the current family gone.
-With all the nailing and hammering, the little momma had bolted, along with her kittens.
-The neighbour had left an opening so as not to trap anyone under the shed.
-A few hours later, a tiny orange kitten was seen sitting in the grass, bewildered and alone.
-That was Peanut.
-We're not sure why he was left behind - other than his mother was likely completely traumatized.
-A few weeks later, the mom and siblings were spotted again and Peanut's foster family sprang into action.
-The remaining three kittens were trapped but their orange mom remains elusive, unfortunately.
+A curious home owner (who happens to be a PAW foster-provider) asked her neighbours why they were boarding up around the bottom of their backyard shed.
+The answer was that they were “tired of mother cats giving birth under it”.
+With all the nailing and hammering, the little momma had bolted, along with her kittens but one.
+That one was rescued almost immediately (and later adopted).
+A few weeks later, the remaining three kittens were trapped but their orange mom remains elusive, unfortunately.
 We still hope to rescue her.
-Peanut's sibling have been named Hazel, Cashew and Brazil - the "Nut" Family!
+The three remaining kittens are the ‘Nuts’: Hazel, Cashew and Brazil (see the others’ separate profiles.)

 This is the same shed under which Ela had given birth.
-Our foster provider rescued her and five kittens in the late summer of 2021.
+She and her five kittens were also rescued.